digital-asset/daml/docs/source/tools/visual.rst

 You can of course choose different names for the files, as long as you're consistent between file creation and point of use.

-Example: Visualizing the Quickstart project
+Example: Visualizing the Quickstart Project
 ===========================================

 Here's an example visualization based on the :doc:`quickstart </app-dev/bindings-java/quickstart>`.
 You'll need to `install Graphviz <http://www.graphviz.org/download/>`_ to try this out.